-When you pair Microsoft Calling Plans and/or Direct Routing with Microsoft Phone System, the result is a full enterprise calling experience within Office 365 on a global scale.
+When you pair Microsoft Calling Plans and/or Direct Routing with the Microsoft Phone System, the result is a full enterprise calling experience within Microsoft 365 on a global scale.

 What does the Microsoft Teams Direct Routing announcement mean for your organization?

-Direct Routing enables customers to bring their own telecom services into the Microsoft Cloud for Microsoft Phone System.
-Prior to Direct routing, the only option for telecom services with Microsoft Teams was Microsoft calling plans.
-Direct Routing is important because it provides a solution for organizations to leverage preferred telecom rates and take advantage of the many benefits of Microsoft Phone System with Teams.
+Direct Routing enables customers to bring their own telecom services into the Microsoft Cloud for the Microsoft Phone System.
+Prior to direct routing, the only option for telecom services with Microsoft Teams was Microsoft calling plans.
+Direct routing is important because it provides a solution for organizations to leverage preferred telecom rates and take advantage of the many benefits of Microsoft Phone System with Teams.

 What components are required for Microsoft Teams Direct Routing?